3 May 2005

 Dear Executive Members

-I’m writing to see if there is some way I may be of help to the Assemblies of God in Australia which will eventually assist those members and families facing difficulties and even alienation because of the issue of sexual orientation.
+I’m writing to see if there is some way I may be of help to the Assemblies of God in Australia, which will eventually assist those members and families facing difficulties and even alienation because of the sexual orientation issue.

 The common themes are:

 1. Suicides.
 This would have to be the most horrific result of our church’s current understanding of homosexuality.
 I know only too well the dark place that one can find oneself due to the conflict with your sexual orientation and your relationship with God.
 Too many have taken their lives because they were told God would never accept them they way they were and were unable to become heterosexual.
 I know of one AOG church in Melbourne where three young men (aged 18, 23 and 26) suicided in the space of two years.
 I’m under the impression that even some pastors have lost their sons this way.
 One life lost is one too many.

 A few weeks ago, I received an email from a student in a Pentecostal bible college that you would all know well.
 He tells of his passion to serve God and the mental torment he is going through because he is same-sex-attracted.
 He has been considering suicide.
 I’ve tried to meet up with him and talk about how he might resolve his situation, but he is too scared at this stage.
 I email him regularly to check if he is okay and see if he’s comfortable about talking.
 He has sworn me to secrecy, as he is very afraid of what might happen.
 I have to honour that confidentiality, but it would be a terrible thing if he takes his own life.

 I think it’s tragic that people kill themselves when I know that it’s possible to live a rewarding, fulfilling life of purpose as a gay man.